Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of GHZ states

 Similar to the analysis above for the $W$ state, we then determine the locally optimal angle $\theta^*$ by maximizing the fidelity at each time step

-where $\rho_{t+dt}^c$ is again the output state given by Eq. \eqref{eqn: output_state}.
-Full details of the procedure to determine the optimal angle for the GHZ target state are given in Appendix~\ref{app:GHZ}.
-Unlike the optimization for the W state where the second derivative test failed in a small number of instances, the GHZ state protocol fails this test very often (Eq. \eqref{eqn:2DTest}).
-Indeed, as shown in Appendix~\ref{app:GHZ}, the optimal angle is found to be always equal to either $0$ or $\frac{\pi}{2}$.
-Consequently the SME Eq. \eqref{eqn:WM}, which assumes infinitesimal rotations, cannot be used to simulate the dynamics and instead we must use the full POVM equation Eq. \eqref{eqn: output_state}.
+where $\rho_{t+dt}^c$ is again the output state given by Eq.~\eqref{eqn: output_state}.
+When the symmetric feedback operator \eqref{eqn:control_op_GHZ} is used with the GHZ state target, we can obtain an exact solution for $\partial \mathcal{F}/\partial \theta$ and $\partial^2 \mathcal{F}/\partial \theta^2$ and hence find the explicit values for the optimal angle $\theta^*$.
+Full details of the solution are given in appendix~\ref{app:GHZ}, where we show that the optimal angle is always either $0$ or $\pi/2$, with the specific choice given by the sign of a state-dependent term.
+Thus there is no need to use a PaQS protocol based on infinitesimal rotation angles in this situation.
+This also means that we cannot use the SME Eq.~\eqref{eqn:WM}, which assumes infinitesimal rotations, to simulate the dynamics and instead we must use the full POVM equation, Eq.~\eqref{eqn: output_state}.

-The GHZ state allows an interesting alternative optimization approach, deriving from the fact that after the dynamics are constrained to the symmetric subspace, the dimension of the Hilbert space is reduced from eight to two.
+The GHZ state also allows an interesting alternative optimization approach, deriving from the fact that after the dynamics are constrained to the symmetric subspace, the dimension of the Hilbert space is reduced from eight to two.
 Consequently, under these constrained dynamics the three-qubit problem can be mapped to a single qubit problem.
-This mapping is described explicitly in Appendix~\ref{sec:single_qubit}, where it is shown that this allows an alternative approach to determination of the optimal angle that also results in an optimal angle of either $0$ or $\frac{\pi}{2}$.
+This mapping is described explicitly in appendix~\ref{sec:single_qubit}, where it is shown that this allows an alternative approach to determination of the optimal angle that also results in an optimal angle of either $0$ or $\frac{\pi}{2}$.

 Fig. \ref{fig:GHZ_fidelity} shows the time dependence of the fidelity of formation of the GHZ state obtained using the locally optimal protocol within the ASLO approach, with the symmetrized measurement $X_{G}^{S}$, and using as initial condition the complete superposition state